Bernullys/docker/README.md

 Important:
-    When we run an image of an operationg system (like ubuntu image), this will create the container but will automatically stoped because docker it's not designe to run OS.
+    When we run an image of an operationg system (like ubuntu image), this will create the container but will automatically stoped because docker it's not design to run OS.
     The container will be up only if the app's inside keep active.
 If those end or crash the container will exit.

     When we pull or run and image from dockerHub: if is official will have only a name, but if is from a user repository will be like user_name/image_name.